Born Too Soon

 Retinopathy of Prematurity (ROP) is a serious disease that affects premature and low-birthweight infants and is the primary cause of childhood blindness in infants less than 34 weeks (8 months) old.
 It happens when blood vessels develop abnormally in the retina and can’t transport the oxygen required.
 Without early treatment, this devastating condition leads to irreversible childhood blindness.

-Using a specialized tele-ophthalmology platform, we will screen newborns at risk of ROP in select Neonatal Intensive Care Units (NICUs) across the country.
-Thanks to leading-edge technology, certified ophthalmic technicians and experts will be able to provide remote diagnosis and referral for at-risk infants and their families, without the need to visit a hospital.
-Infants who are diagnosed with ROP will receive referral to our partner hospital for further testing and treatment.
+Our team will screen newborns at risk of ROP in select Neonatal Intensive Care Units (NICUs) across the country.
+Thanks to leading-edge technology, certified ophthalmic technicians and experts will be able to provide diagnosis and referral for at-risk infants and their families.
+Infants who are diagnosed with ROP will receive a referral to our partner hospital for further testing and treatment.
 Typically, premature infants should receive screening within the first 30 days of life.

 Our goal is to screen 1,000 infants for ROP and we expect to treat 50 infants for this debilitating condition.
 This is all made possible through the generosity of donors.